Ashwin182607/Wallmaze-solving-robot-/README.md

 4. Upload the code (`src/maze-robot.ino`) to the Arduino.

 ## How It Works
-The robot uses an ultrasonic sensor to detect walls.
+The robot uses an ultrasonic sensor to detect line and objects.
 It follows a basic rule: move forward if there's space, or turn right if it's too close to a wall.

 ## License
 MIT License